jdlph/Path4GMNS/README.md

    * Origin-Destination Matrix Estimation (ODME).

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.8.4/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.8.5/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.8.4,
+If you need a specific version of Path4GMNS, say, 0.8.5,
 ```
-$ pip install path4gmns==0.8.4
+$ pip install path4gmns==0.8.5
 ```

-v0.8.4 comes with bug fix and new functionality in representing special events.
-All previous releases shall be **deprecated**.
+v0.8.5 now supports _Apple Silicon_, and _synthesizing zones and demands_.
+Path4GMNS has evolved dramatically since its early releases with bug fixes, performance improvement, new functionalities.
+Please **discard all old versions** and **update to or install the latest version**.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.